The development of self-control should be a critical goal for children’s development because it leads to positive impacts in their life.

-According to a new study, self-control may be the secret ingredient to future health and wealth.
+According to a study, self-control may be the secret ingredient to future health and wealth.
 In a long-term study led by psychologist Terrie Moffit from Duke University, 1,000 New Zealanders were followed for 32 years –starting at birth.
-Surprisingly, if you fast-forward to adulthood, the children who had lower scores on measures of self-control when they were 3 years old were more likely to have health problems, financial difficulties, substance addictions, academic issues, aggressive behavior, and a criminal record at age 32.
+Surprisingly, if you fast-forward to adulthood, the children who had lower scores on measures of self-control when they were three years old were more likely to have health problems, financial difficulties, substance addictions, academic issues, aggressive behavior, and a criminal record at age 32.

 As parents, one of our main responsibilities is to teach our children how to regulate their thoughts, emotions, and behavior.
 It has been well established that self-control is critical for a child to succeed academically, socially, and emotionally.
 However, it is important to note that babies’ and toddlers’ prefrontal cortex (the part of the brain associated with self-regulation and control) is not fully developed.
 Therefore, we cannot expect a kid that age to display the self-control of an adult.
 Your approach to setting limits should be according to your baby’s developmental stage.
-If your child is very young, she will have trouble effectively controlling her emotions, thoughts, and actions.

-In fact, the National Institute of Child Health and Human Development (NICHD) and the Early Child Care Research Network found that the home environment of children age 0-5 can predict self-control skills in first grade.
+In fact, the National Institute of Child Health and Human Development (NICHD) and the Early Child Care Research Network found that the home environment of 0 to 5-year-olds can predict self-control skills in first grade.
 Having warm and supportive guidance from parents, as well as the necessary physical and social resources, is important to establishing the environment that fosters the development of self-control.

 - Teach and talk about feelings and go over home rules frequently.
 Encourage your little one to describe their feelings; it is the first step to manage their emotions.

 - Stay calm and firm in your voice and actions, even when your little one seems out of control.